 2. Less chance of dehydration

 Being dehydrated is more than just being a little thirsty.
-In fact, if you don’t respond to it, you can find yourself with heat related illness which can actually be life threatening.
+In fact, if you don’t respond to it, you can find yourself with heat related illness which can actually be life-threatening.
 Yes… you can die from it.
 When it’s cooler, you may need to be more vigilant to remember to drink regularly, but the added issues of hot weather and humidity, lower the chances of suffering from dehydration.

 3. It’s easier to get warm… than get cold

 In summer, there’s only so many layers you can take off to cool down before it starts becoming rude.
 Now even though I know there is a micro-niche of bushwalkers who ‘do it in the raw’, the rest of us prefer some level of modesty coverage!
-There’s a few different ways you can help regulate your body temps on colder days, including:
+There are a few different ways you can help regulate your body temps on colder days, including: